How we innovate

 Joining a trial can often benefit patients, particularly those that have limited treatment options.

-As part of our clinical research centre, The London Clinic is a bone marrow and peripheral blood stem cell collection and a harvesting centre for the Anthony Nolan Charity.
+As part of our clinical research centre, The London Clinic acts as a bone marrow and peripheral blood stem cell collection and harvesting centre for the Anthony Nolan Charity, DKMS and the British Bone Marrow Registry.
+We have a JACIE accreditation in recognition of our high-quality standards in stem cell work.

 Established in 1985, our stem cell transplant unit has become one of the largest stem cell collection centres in Europe.